kirillgashkov/solutions/README.md

-# cp3-solutions
+# cp-solutions

-My solutions to the "Competitive Programming 3" problems.
+My solutions to various competitive programming problems.

 ## What I Use